-Our role has evolved and in 2015 we have active research in a broad range of technologies that will be a benefit to society.
+Our role has evolved and we have active research covering a broad range of technologies that will be a benefit to society.
 Using our skills and expertise we are actively developing TFT circuits for an advanced microfluidics platform that will enable health diagnosis on a chip.

 Climate change remains a challenge for mankind and the future energy strategy is being debated.
 We are developing advanced solar solutions that will offer consumers combined heat and power.
-In collaboration with partners we are developing future energy storage technologies.
+We also have activities to develop new technology to deliver fresh business models in the energy arena and in collaboration with partners are developing future energy technologies for storage and services.

 As a company we believe in being open and working as a team to bring our individual skills and expertise to finding innovative solutions to problems.
-Our success is in commercialising technology through our parent Sharp Corporation or in collaboration with other companies and we are active participants in collaborative projects supported by Innovate UK and similar organisations.
+Our success is in commercialising technology through our parent Sharp Corporation or in collaboration with other companies and we are active participants in collaborative projects supported by Innovate UK, The Department of Energy and Climate Change and similar organisations.

-To do this we need people who are excellent in their own specialism, who will take us in new directions, but who also have a passion for creating new products and who thrive in teams with other specialists.
+To achieve our goals we need people who are excellent in their own specialism, who will take us in new directions, but who also have a passion for creating new products and who thrive in teams with other specialists.

-For the last nine years we have run a very successful graduate programme.
-We started because we wanted to attract more people just starting their careers in research and development.
-We have been delighted with response from graduates who know they want to continue with science or engineering, but are not sure what a career in industrial research is like.
+For the last decade we have run a very successful graduate programme.
+We started because we wanted to attract more people at the beginning of their careers in research and development.
+We have been delighted with the response from graduates who know they want to continue with science or engineering, but are not sure what a career in industrial research is like.
 We have structured a programme that allows graduates to carry out projects on several topics around the lab in their first year.
 As we expected, our new recruits have found this very useful.
 An unexpected bonus for us has been how much they have achieved on the projects and how much synergy they captured whilst moving around the lab.
 So, if you want to do research and development but are undecided on whether optics, health, energy, semiconductor devices, electronics or systems research is more interesting, then this could be the place for you.